 There is a fountain filled with blood-William Cowper

 Drawn from Immanuel’s veins

 And sinners plunged beneath that flood

 Lose all their guilty stains

-My little centerpiece in the photos was a very simple, DIY way to makeover some standard fall decor.
+My little centerpiece was very simple.
 I spray painted some inexpensive plastic pumpkins and gourds with Rust-Oleum Copper Spray Paint, taping off the stems and just lightly misting those later.
-Then I purchased some simple greenery from Trader Joe’s to bring it all together in my little wooden crate.
+Then I purchased some simple eucalyptus greenery from Trader Joe’s to bring it all together in a little wooden box I had on hand.
 Don’t ya just love autumn?!